 The government’s new school building initiative – the Priority School Building Programme – is set to create construction projects at 261 schools across the UK.
 The scheme was open to applicant schools with deteriorating buildings or poor resources.
 More than 500 schools applied for a slice of the £2 billion pie.
 The 42 schools deemed most in need will be prioritised for building work.
 All projects are due to start within the next five years, although no completion dates have been set.

 A large percentage of our generator client base is made up of those in the construction industry.
-These customers are predominately after things like portable electric generators and portable diesel generators for use on site.
+These customers are predominately after things like portable electric generators and portable industrial generators for use on site.
 We follow the ups and downs of the industry with keen interest to help us create custom rental/buyer contracts that suit the financial position of our construction industry clients.

 As a supplier of industrial generators and products and services relating to the construction sectors, we’d love to see the UK make moves towards fiscal recovery in 2013.